-If you want to experience the Korean transportation as a local person, try the Korean bus.
+If you want to experience Korean transportation like a local person, try the Korean bus.
 If your starting point is in Jogno, you can take the bus 11 to go to the palace.
 You will get off on the east side of the palace.
-From there, you can walk to the main gate and buy the ticket to visit the palace.
+From there, you can walk to the main gate and buy a ticket to visit the palace.

 If you do not want to be late and you want to get there early, the subway is also a good choice.
 You will take the 3 line to Gyeongbokgung station and the exit is 5.
 From there, it will take 5 minutes to walk to the palace.

 Grabbing a taxi is also a convenient way to enjoy your trip.
 You do not have to be bothered by other people and do not have to worry about the hustling crowd.
 Not much taxi drivers in Korea can speak English so that do not forget to bring the map with you to show them the destination you want to go.

 Watch the changing royal guard reenactment

 The royal guard under Joseon dynasty was responsible for protecting the capital and the royal palace.
 Because of this responsibility, they were also responsible for opening and closing the gate of the royal palace.
 The royal guard worked by shifts that divided into day shift and night shift.
 When the guards changed their shift, you can see the changing of the guard ceremony.

 Nowadays, if you go to Gyeongbokgung palace on time that they open the gate, you can see the changing royal guard ceremony.
 The gatekeeper wearing traditional clothes, handling traditional weapons will change the shift when they hear the bell rings.
 If you have a chance to go to Gyeongbokgung, you cannot complete your tour without watching this ceremony.
 The scenes that you may see before in Korean movie now are in front of you.